sabre1041/openshift-api-swagger/README.md

 The easiest way to get started is to clone this repository to your local machine and launching the *index.html* page

-At the top of the page, you are presented with a series of textbooks and dropdown.
+At the top of the page, you are presented with two input fields:

 * **OpenShift Master URL** - HTTP endpoint for OpenShift Master.
 For example https://master.ose.example.com
-* **API Type**: Chose the API that you would like to browse (OpenShift or Kubernetes)
-* **API Version** - Choose the API version you would like to browse
-* **User Token** - Enter the value of the token for the authenticated user obtained in the previous step
+* **OAuth Token** - Enter the value of the token for the authenticated user obtained in the previous step

 Hit the **Explore** to begin traversing the API.
 Consult the [Swagger Documentation](http://swagger.io/getting-started/)on how to use the Swagger UI.